simonwhatley/govuk-service-assessments/src/content/version-1/prompts/standard-16.md

 - explain whether they are intending to use the identity assurance platform for their service and if not, why not

 ## Live

+### Questions

+- What open standards are you using?
+- Are you complying with the open standards board’s decisions?
+- Are you imposing vendor technology choices on users?
+- What standards are you using to reduce lock-in?
+- Are you intending to use the identity assurance platform when it is available?

+### Evidence

+Service Manager able to:

+- explain what open standards the service will use after the service has gone live
+- explain how they are complying with the open standards board’s decisions
+- explain how they are avoiding imposing vendor technology decisions on users and reducing lock-in
+- explain whether they are intending to use the identity assurance platform for their service and if not, why not